Religion and Science

-- White, Andrew Dickinson, 1896, A History of the Warfare of Science with Theology in Christendom, New York: Appleton.
+- White, Andrew Dickson, 1896, A History of the Warfare of Science with Theology in Christendom, New York: Appleton.

 - Wildman, Wesley, 2008, “The Divine Action Project, 1988–2003”, in Scientific Perspectives on Divine Action: Twenty Years of Challenge and Progress, Robert Russell, Nancey Murphy, and William Stoeger (eds.), Berkeley, CA: Vatican Observatory Publications; Center for Theology and the Natural Sciences, pp. 133–176.